Back to list

 Frequently Asked Questions

 Because the sign does not force a conclusion: it reveals what is already in the heart.
-Lightning stirs a double movement – fear of fragility, hope in mercy.
+Lightning stirs a double movement, fear of fragility and hope in mercy.
 It does not programme: it places one face to face with one's own state.

-What does the image of hands stretched toward water that never reaches the mouth mean?
+What does the image of hands stretched toward water mean?

-It is a request that looks like a request but whose direction is wrong.
-As long as one stays far from the source, one can desire without ever drawing near.
+It is a request whose direction is wrong.
+As long as one remains far from the source, one can desire without ever approaching.
+The surah adds lahu daʿwatu-l-ḥaqq: it is not enough to extend the hand; it must be extended toward the address that answers.